epichl25/ESP8266-TinyML-test/README.md

 This repository contains a modified version of the EloquentTinyML library for the ESP8266.

-The official release for the current library only supports Cortex-M and ESP32.
+The official release for the library currently only supports Cortex-M and ESP32.
 Therefore, this repository was created to increase the compatiability to ESP8266.

 This project was tested on the ESP8266 D1 Mini.